fzqneo/XCheatSheet/cmake.md

 ## Advantages of CMake

 + **It's platform independent**.
 For example, while MSVC uses slashes for options (/O2), GCC uses dashes (-O2).
 CMake takes care of such issues for you.
 + **It has a consistent and easy-to-comprehend syntax**.
 You only have to master one set of syntax of CMake, and the syntax is highly readable and self-explanatory like `target_link_libraries(tg lib1 lib2 ...)`.
 In older build systems such as GNU Autotools, users need to master different syntax for Autoconf and Automake, and possibly along with some knowledge about M4 macro.
-The syntax also appears to be clumsy sometimes.
+That syntax also appears to be clumsy sometimes. **A build system should make your life easier, not more complicated.**
 + **Growing IDE supporting**.
 Eclipse, KDevelop and CLion are on a growing path of supporting CMake.

 ## CMake in a typical project